Our Team

 Email: ekmoore@usgs.gov

-Shaunna Morrison, Carnegie Research Scientist at the Carnegie Institution for Science’s Earth and Planets Laboratory, is Co-Director of the 4D Deep-Time Data Driven Discovery Initiative and is a CheMin Co-Investigator on the NASA Mars Science Laboratory Mission.
+Shaunna Morrison, is an Associate Professor of Earth and Planetary Sciences at Rutgers University.
 Her research centers around mineralogy, crystallography, planetary science, and data science applications therein.
 Her recent work has focused on characterizing Earth’s mineralogy through deep time and its correlation with geologic processes, its co-evolution with the biosphere, and its relationship to other planetary bodies, particularly Mars.

 Email: s.morrison@rutgers.edu